RACL: Register Access Control List

 - If the RACL was violated

-- If a previously logged error is present then set the overflow bit else Log an error in an error logging register
+- If a previously logged error is present then set the overflow bit else log an error in an error logging register

-Processing Element Requirements
+Processing Element (Subject) Requirements

 - Processing elements must not allow the role encodings for a transaction to be mutable under firmware control to a role that is not defined for that processing element.